 - Intro to Personal Insight Questions

 - Choosing the right PIQs for you

-- Writing an excellent essay

-- ○ Breakouts

-- Wrap Up
+- () Take Action!

 INTRO TO PERSONAL INSIGHT QUESTIONS

 FROM UNIVERSITY OF CALIFORNIA ADMISSIONS

 Directions

 - You will have 8 questions to choose from.
 You must respond to only 4 of the 8 questions. - Each response is limited to a maximum of 350 words. - Which questions you choose to answer is entirely up to you: But you should select questions that are most relevant to your experience and that best reflect your individual circumstances.